-If a Performance Lock election for a Strategy is permitted under your Contract, and your election takes effect before the last year of a 3-year or 6year Term, then the Term for that Strategy will end on the next anniversary of the Term start date.
+If a Performance Lock election for a Strategy is permitted under your Contract, and your election takes effect before the last year of a 6-year Term, then the Term for that Strategy will end on the next anniversary of the Term start date.
 If you take no action and do not send us a relocation request by that anniversary, then:

-- For a shortened Term of the S&P 500 6-Year 10% Buffer with Upside Participation Rate Indexed Strategy, we will apply the ending value to a new Term of the S&P 500 1-Year 10% Buffer with Cap Indexed Strategy. - For a shortened Term of the S&P 500 6-year 20% Buffer with Upside Participation Rate Strategy, we will apply the ending value to a new Term of the S&P 500 1-Year 20% Buffer with Cap Indexed Strategy. - For a shortened Term of the S&P 500 3-year 10% Buffer with Upside Participation Rate Strategy, we will apply the ending value to a new 3-year Term of that same Strategy, or if not available, then to the S&P 500 1-Year 10% Buffer with Cap Indexed Strategy. - For a shortened Term of the S&P 500 3-year 20% Buffer with Upside Participation Rate Strategy, we will apply the ending value to a new 3-year Term of that same Strategy, or if not available, then to the S&P 500 1-Year 20% Buffer with Cap Indexed Strategy. - For a shortened Term of the Russell 2000 6-Year 10% Buffer with Upside Participation Rate Indexed Strategy, we will apply the ending value to a new Term of the Russell 2000 1-Year 10% Buffer with Cap Indexed Strategy, or if not available under your Contract, then to a new Term of the S&P 500 1-Year 10% Buffer with Cap Strategy. - For a shortened Term of the Russell 2000 6-Year 20% Buffer with Upside Participation Rate Indexed Strategy, we will apply the ending value to a new Term of the Russell 2000 1-Year 20% Buffer with Cap Indexed Strategy, or if not available under your Contract, then to a new Term of the S&P 500 1-Year 20% Buffer with Cap Strategy. - For a shortened Term of the Russell 2000 3-Year 10% Buffer with Upside Participation Rate Indexed Strategy, we will apply the ending value to a new 3-year Term of that same Strategy, or if not available, then to a new Term of the Russell 2000 1-Year 10% Buffer with Cap Indexed Strategy. - For a shortened Term of the Russell 2000 3-Year 20% Buffer with Upside Participation Rate Indexed Strategy, we will apply the ending value to a new 3-year Term of that same Strategy, or if not available, then to a new Term of the Russell 2000 1-Year 20% Buffer with Cap Indexed Strategy.
+- For a shortened Term of the S&P 500 6-Year 10% Buffer with Upside Participation Rate Indexed Strategy, we will apply the ending value to a new Term of the S&P 500 1-Year 10% Buffer with Cap Indexed Strategy. - For a shortened Term of the S&P 500 6-year 20% Buffer with Upside Participation Rate Strategy, we will apply the ending value to a new Term of the S&P 500 1-Year 20% Buffer with Cap Indexed Strategy. - For a shortened Term of the Russell 2000 6-Year 10% Buffer with Upside Participation Rate Indexed Strategy, we will apply the ending value to a new Term of the Russell 2000 1-Year 10% Buffer with Cap Indexed Strategy, or if not available under your Contract, to a new Term of the S&P 500 1-Year 10% Buffer with Cap Strategy. - For a shortened Term of the Russell 2000 6-Year 20% Buffer with Upside Participation Rate Indexed Strategy, we will apply the ending value to a new Term of the Russell 2000 1-Year 20% Buffer with Cap Indexed Strategy, or if not available under your Contract, to a new Term of the S&P 500 1-Year 20% Buffer with Cap Strategy.